 Vaccines provide preventive measures as to why friends and families are able to live their lives without fear of catching a deadly disease, but how about in cases where ignorance is not bliss?
 In a time where smallpox was sweeping through England and decimating populations of villages, Edward Jenner, the father of immunology, pioneered the smallpox vaccine.
 When cowpox was contracted by his milkmaids, Jenner soon realized that they were immune by the contagious smallpox virus.

 After many successful trials later, it was found that his hypothesis stood: the pus in the blisters that milkmaids received from cowpox (a disease similar to smallpox, but much less severe) protected them from smallpox.

 The smallpox virus, called Variola, is a global pathogen and the World Health Organization (WHO) declared smallpox as an eradicated disease in 1980, nearly 150 years after its’ first discovery.
-The smallpox vaccine is 99.999% effective, and the eradication of viral infection bore ethical struggles amongst scientists because the existence of a life form was soon to become extinct.
+The smallpox vaccine is 99.999 percent effective, and the eradication of viral infection bore ethical struggles among scientists because the existence of a life form was soon to become extinct.

 There has been a pervasive mistrust of vaccines that has been unfortunately propagated because the general public outlived the horrors of diseases like polio that their grandparents once lived in.